oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

 #### Add a Kubernetes namespace to a running operator

+The following are steps for adding namespaces that are managed by a running operator.

 **When using a namespace list**

 When the operator is configured to manage a list of namespaces and you want the operator to manage an additional namespace,